 The description of the page.

 The type of the object or page you are describing.
 Some of the types that could be used include article, music.album, video.movie, and website.

 The canonical URL of the object or page.

-og:locale - The location of the information.
-By default, the locale value is en_US and is not needed unless the language is not English or it is outside the United States.
+The location of the information.
+By default, the locale value is en_US and is not needed unless it is not English or is outside the United States.

 How to test your website's Open Graph integration

-Facebook offers an Open Graph debugger that allows anyone to test their page and determine how it will appear when shared on Facebook.
-Using this tool can help verify your Open Graph is properly detected, and that there are no other errors you may not be aware of on the page.
+Facebook offers an Open Graph debugger that allows anyone to test their page and view how it looks when shared on Facebook.
+Using this tool helps verify your Open Graph is detected, and that there are no other errors you may not be aware of on the page.